Polar Encoding: A Simple Baseline Approach for Classification with Missing Values: Experimental evaluation

 \subsection{Setup}

+For MICE, we will use the recent \e{miceforest} implementation for Python \cite{wilson20miceforest}, which employs LightGBM \cite{ke17lightgbm} to obtain predictions, while for MIDAS, we use the \e{MIDASpy} implementation for Python \cite{lall23efficient}.
+Since we want to obtain a single dataset that can be used as input for various classification algorithms, we perform single rather than multiple imputation.
+Otherwise, we use default hyperparameter values.
+We use our own implementations of mean/mode imputation with missing-indicators and polar encoding, in the latter case by manually applying the transformations \eqref{eq_fohe_map} and \eqref{eq_fohe_2_map} in Python.

-We evaluate polar encoding for two sets of classifiers: distance-based and decision tree based algorithms (Table~\ref{tab_classifiers}).
+We evaluate our selection of missing data approaches for two sets of classifiers: distance-based and decision tree--based algorithms (Table~\ref{tab_classifiers}).
 For the Support Vector Machine with Gaussian kernel that is based on Euclidean distance, we evaluate the Euclidean variant of polar encoding, while for the nearest neighbour algorithms that allow setting the distance measure as a hyperparameter, we evaluate both the standard and the Euclidean variant.

-For all classifiers we use the implementations provided by the Python library \e{scikit-learn} \cite{pedregosa11scikitlearn}, except for FRNN, where we use our own implementation in \e{fuzzy-rough-learn} \cite{lenz22fuzzyroughlearn}.
-Based on the findings in \cite{lenz22no}, we apply cost complexity pruning ($\alpha = 0.01$) with CART, set the number of trees of ERT to 1000, and apply early-stopping with GBM.
-Otherwise, we use default hyperparameter values.

-We evaluate classification performance using the area under the receiver operator curve (AUROC), with the extension to multi-class datasets defined in \cite{hand01simple}.
-For each dataset, we perform five-fold stratified cross-validation, repeat this five times for different random divisions of the data, and reduce the resulting 25 AUROC scores by taking the mean.
-To establish whether the performance of polar encoding vis-\`a-vis imputation with missing-indicators generalises to other (similar) datasets, we test for significance using one-sided Wilcoxon signed-ranks tests \cite{wilcoxon45individual}.
-A $p$-value below 0.5 indicates that polar encoding performed better, while a $p$-value above 0.5 indicates that it performed worse.

 We use the same collection of twenty datasets from the UCI repository for machine learning \cite{dua19uci} with naturally occurring missing values that we previously used in \cite{lenz22no} (Table~\ref{tab_statistics}).
 These datasets show great variation --- they cover a number of different domains and contain between 155 and 76\,000 records, between 4 and 590 attributes, between 2 and 21 decision classes and missing value rates between 0.0032 and 0.43.
-We rescale numerical attributes to $[0, 1]$, before applying polar encoding or mean/mode imputation with missing-indicators.
+We rescale numerical attributes to $[0, 1]$, before applying polar encoding or imputation.
 In the latter case, we then also apply one-hot encoding to categorical attributes.